 The objective of the symposiums was to form a functional platform for representatives from different segments of society to share their insights from working on the ground with disadvantaged communities.

 The meetings resulted in a Position Paper that details the framework and proposes medium- to long-term solutions to the Malaysian government.
 RYTHM hopes the government implements the recommendations in the 12th Malaysia Plan (2021-2025) to mitigate the impact of the pandemic on vulnerable groups.

 Teaching methods employed in place of in-person sessions for special needs children could deteriorate students’ academic performance and developmental skills, panellists deliberating on the issues warned.

-The session’s key speakers, Universiti Malaya’s Dr Donnie Adams Paramasivam and University Kebangsaan Malaysia’s Associate Prof Dr Hasnah Toran, zoomed in on the challenges of online learning for special needs children, with emphasis on the cooperation between parents and teachers for students’ well-being.
+The session’s key speakers, Universiti Malaya’s (UM) Dr Donnie Adams Paramasivam and University Kebangsaan Malaysia’s Associate Prof Dr Hasnah Toran, zoomed in on the challenges of online learning for special needs children, with emphasis on the cooperation between parents and teachers for students’ well-being.

 “Previously, teachers could not influence what happens at home, and parents could not influence what happens in school.
 Now that there cannot be a division, there needs to be collaboration,” Dr Donnie said.